Rudy Kay

-Career
+Professional wrestling career

 Cormier competed in boxing as a teenager.
 He was then trained for a professional wrestling career by Yvon, who was known professionally as The Beast, and another wrestler named Dutchie the Spinner.
 During his early career, Cormier used the ring name Rudy LaBelle while touring Australia with The Beast.
 Back in North America, he was given the ring name Rudy Kay by a promoter who thought that Cormier looked almost identical to a retired wrestler who had used the name.

 In 1969, Cormier and Al Zinck formed the Eastern Sports Association (ESA), which promoted a television program named International Wrestling (IW).
 Several years later, Atlantic Grand Prix Wrestling, operated by Emile Dupré, took over the time slot from IW.
 In the ESA, the four Cormier brothers (Yvon; Leonce, who wrestled as Leo Burke; Jean-Louis, who used the ring name Rudy Kay; and Romeo, who was inspired by Jean-Louis to create the moniker Bobby Kay) often aligned with each other in feuds.
 The opponent would face one brother, and then move on to face the rest in succession.
 Jean-Louis also wrestled on occasional trips to Australia with his brother The Beast.

 Cormier won his first title on July 29, 1969 when he teamed with The Beast to win the ESA International Tag Team Championship.
 They defeated The Fabulous Kangaroos (Al Costello and Don Kent) to win the title but soon dropped it to Jos and Paul LeDuc.
 They won the title back later that summer in a rematch and held it until the end of the 1969 ESA season.
 Two years later, they regained the championship with a victory over Eric Pomeroy and Fred Sweetan.
 Their final reign together began on October 28, 1975 with a win over Bob Brown and The Patriot.
 Once again, the brothers held the title until the end of the ESA wrestling season.

 On November 18 that year, Rudy Kay also won the IW North American Heavyweight Championship by defeating Bob Brown.
 He was stripped of the title, however, because the ESA operated only during the summer months and the season ended without notice.
 He was unable to fulfill his obligation to defend it within 30 days.
 The ESA, which promoted shows until 1976, operated during the summer because the venues were used for ice hockey during the other months.
 The following year, he won the vacant ESA Taped Fist Championship with a victory over Mad Dog Martel.
 When the ESA closed in 1977, the title became part of Romeo Cormier (Bobby Kay)'s Trans-Canada Wrestling (TCW).
 TCW closed later the same year, and the Taped Fist Championship was retired.
 His final championship win came in September 1976; he teamed with The Beast again and defeated The Mercenaries (Mad Dog Martel and Frenchy Martin) to win the ESA Maritimes Tag Team Championship.
 Later that month, Martel and Martin regained the title in a rematch.
 Cormier retired as a professional wrestler in 1982.